Lopolin-LP/justified-gallery-viewer/README.md

   - ViewerJS is incapable of reading the Filename from File Blobs (not Blobs, File Blobs), that's why you don't see the title of it like you usually would with ViewerJS.
 Downloading works tho.
 - Browser Specific issues
   - Chrome
-    - You cannot import anything on your local machine on Chrome while the site is open on the "file:///" protocol.
+    - You cannot import anything using drag'n'drop on your local machine on Chrome while the site is open on the "file:///" protocol.
 I think there's solutions but... no, just use firefox.
   - Safari
     - Fullscreen is kinda wonky, idk why, perhaps my iOS is too old?
-    - The toolbar in fullscreen mode is not 0 in height... and I don't know why either, probably because iOS 17.2 doesn't support `content-visibility`
+    - If I use `content-visibility`, then it breaks.
+Currently there's only one instance of its use
 - Browser Limitations
-  - 10GB on Firefox and 2GB on Chrome max storage.
+  - There's a max. storage limit.
+For Firefox that's always 10 GB, for Chrome it's 2 GB for many sites, on this site it said 278.8 GB.
 No I did not test what happens once you reach it, probably will corrupt your entire gallery.
-  - You can only view as many images as you have RAM.
+  - You can only view as many images as you have RAM or your Browser can handle.
 - Other
   - You can't view videos because ViewerJS doesn't support it.
 I may switch to a different lib but for now just no.